 Marvin Lipofsky was born in Barrington, Illinois in 1938.
 He began his study of art at the University of Illinois, where he studied industrial design and received his MS and MFA in sculpture from the University of Wisconsin-Madison.
 At Wisconsin, he studied under Harvey Littleton, one of the founders of the Studio Glass movement.

 Lipofsky would have a long career as an educator and lecturer at institutions throughout the United States.
 He held positions at the University of Wisconsin-Madison, University of California-Berkeley, and the California College of Arts and Crafts.
 He taught regular seminars at Haystack Mountain School of Crafts and the Pilchuck Glass School.

 In addition to his teaching career, Lipofsky was a founding and active member of the Glass Art Society which held conferences all over the world to promote the study and sharing of glass art techniques.
-He traveled extensively with the GAS to places such as Czech Republic, Japan, Italy, Russia, Slovakia, and Ukraine.
+He traveled extensively to places such as Czech Republic, Japan, Italy, Russia, Slovakia, and Ukraine.
 He visited glass factories and studios, usually forming professional relationships and friendships with other glass artists.

 Marvin Lipofsky died in 2016 in Berkeley, California.